Une Bastholm: Personal life

 As a result of moving between Trøndelag and northern Norway as a child, Bastholm alternates between a Trøndersk and a northern dialect, using the former when she speaks to the media.

 She has been a vegetarian since the age of 12.

 In June 2017, Bastholm announced she was pregnant with her first child and that she would be taking maternity leave.
-In September 2020, she announced the pregnancy of a second child and gave birth in April 2021 to a girl.
+In September 2020, she announced that she was expecting a second child and gave birth in April 2021 to a girl.
 Bastholm returned from maternity leave at the start of August 2021 in the run up to the 2021 Norwegian parliamentary election.

 In September 2025, she revealed that she was in a relationship with former Oslo city commissioner and fellow party member Einar Wilhelmsen.